-Spondyloarthropathies: Spondyloarthropathy is the term for a group of inflammatory arthritides that affect both the joints and tendons.
+Spondyloarthropathies: Spondyloarthropathy is the term for a group of inflammatory arthritides that affect both the joints and tendons (Kataria et al., 2004).
 This can predominantly affect the axial skeleton, back and pelvis, or the peripheral joints.
 Peripheral spondyloarthropathies include PsA.

 Crystal arthropathies: Crystal arthropathies are caused by deposits of crystals within joints or soft tissues causing acute attacks of pain, redness and swelling.
-The two most common crystal arthropathies are gout and calcium pyrophosphate deposition (pseudo-gout).
-Gout predominantly affects the first MTP joints, knees, feet and elbows following deposits of urate crystals which sit on the surface of cartilage and produce a 'double contour sign' on ultrasound.
+The two most common crystal arthropathies are gout and calcium pyrophosphate deposition (pseudogout).
+Gout predominantly affects the first MTP joints, knees, feet and elbows following deposits of urate crystals which sit on the surface of cartilage and produce a 'double contour sign' on ultrasound (Checa et al., 2019).